Mbale District: Population

-The national census of 1991 estimated the district population at about 240,900.
-Eleven years later, in 2002, the national census that year put the population in the district at 332,600, with an annual population growth rate of 2.5%.
+The 1991 census estimated the district population at about 240,900.
+The 2002 national census put the population in the district at 332,600, with an annual population growth rate of 2.5%.
 In 2012, the mid-year population of Mbale District was estimated at 441,300.
-A new national population census is planned for August 2014.
+The current population (2024), according to the citizen report is estimated to be around 586,300.
 The district population is 92% rural.
 The main ethnic group in the district are the Bamasaba or Bagisu.
 The main language spoken in the district is Lugisu also known as Lumasaba.

 Economic activity

 The primary economic activity in the district is agriculture.
 Some of the main crops are coffee, beans, matooke, maize, onions, potatoes, carrots, and sweet potatoes.